tobiasniehoff/imputation_plant_breeding/README.md

 # Low-density marker imputation in plant breeding populations

 This is the repository for scripts used in our low-density marker imputation manuscript.
+If more details are needed, please contact [Tobias](tobias.niehoff@wur.nl).

 ## data
 The folder `data` contains simulated data to test the workflows.